manumanuel/nextJS_09_blogProject/README.md

   - to mark every text it should enclosed with <ReactMarkDown>
   - saved as a .md file
   - to map an image the .md file should be same as the image folder name

+  ### gray- matter package

+  - used this package for reading a markdown file and split that into meta data and actual markdown content